git-town/git-town/website/src/commands/contribute.md

 git park alpha beta
 ```

-Check out a remote branch (that doesn't exists locally on your machine yet) and
+Check out a remote branch (that exists at origin but not on your local machine)
-make it a contribution branch:
+and make it a contribution branch:

 ```fish
 git contribute other-branch